-This course will provide delegates with an understanding of why BIM Level 2 has been adopted as a UK Government requirement and how BIM supports Lean principles to reduce waste in construction and asset management.
-Overview of the standards that define BIM Level 2 and the fundamental processes of a Common Data Environment (CDE).
+This course will provide you with an understanding of why ‘Collaborative BIM’ has been adopted as a UK Government requirement and how Building Information Modelling (BIM) supports Lean principles to reduce waste in construction and asset management.
+This course will provide an overview of the standards that define UK BIM Implementation and the fundamental processes of a Common Data Environment (CDE).

-Putting BIM Level 2 into the broader context of information security, roles and responsibilities.
-Reflecting on the impact of BIM Level 2 for your organization and what next steps need to be taken.
+The course will help you to put UK BIM Implementation into the broader context of information security, roles and responsibilities.
+You’ll reflect on the impact delivery for your organization and what next steps need to be taken.

 How will I benefit?